TraxData313/Bible-vs-NagHammadi-match-score/README.md

 <br>

 ## The dataset:
-- The raw texts are in data: the Bible (King James transl), Nag Hammadi library, Control texts that have nothing to do with Christianity
+- **The raw texts are in data**: the Bible (King James transl), Nag Hammadi library, Control texts that have nothing to do with Christianity
-- data_prep.py module contains the functions needed to parse and return the dataframe
+- **data_prep.py** module contains the functions needed to parse and return the dataframe
 ```python
 >>> import data_prep as dp
 >>> df = dp.return_dataset()